economic malaise on the presidential menu

 I subscribe to 1€ the 1st month

-L’rating agency Moody’s is clear: Nigeria’s efforts to carry out urgent tax reforms will face “social and institutional constraints”, even after the election of a new president.
-Fiscal pressures may even worsen after the election, experts write in a recent report.
+L’rating agency Moody’s is clear: Nigeria’s efforts to carry out urgent tax reforms will face “social and institutional constraints”, even following the election of a new president.
+Fiscal pressures may even worsen following the election, experts write in a recent report.
 It must be said that the country knows no respite economically.
 The Central Bank of Nigeria (CBN) has also announced this Thursday, February 2 the distribution of new banknotes at bank counters to reduce massive queues at ATMs, a decision aimed at appease the growing social discontent.

 Moody’s rating service lowered the country’s long-term external debt rating from B3 to Caa1 in late January with a stable outlook.